 Courses, Course Descriptions & Four-Year Plan

-The courses for the 54-hour theological studies major include such subject areas as biblical interpretation, doctrines of the Christian faith, Gospel of John and Revelation, Pentateuch, development of Wesleyan theology, and spiritual formation.
+The coursework for the 54-hour theological studies major include such subject areas as biblical interpretation, doctrines of the Christian faith, Gospel of John and Revelation, Pentateuch, development of Wesleyan theology and spiritual formation.
 The department also offers a 21-hour theological studies minor.

-View the course requirements and layout, course descriptions, a sample four-year plan, as well as learn more about the theological studies program at Spring Arbor University in the undergraduate catalog.
+View the course requirements, layout, course descriptions and a sample four-year plan, and learn more about the theological studies program at Spring Arbor University, all in the undergraduate catalog.

 Meet the Faculty